A Town Has Turned to Dust (Playhouse 90): Plot

-The production opens with a reporter, Hennify (played by James Gregory), dictating the story of a lynching to be wired back to his newspaper in St. Louis.
+The production opens with a reporter, Hennify, dictating the story of a lynching to be wired back to his newspaper in St. Louis.
 The teleplay then flashes back with Hennify serving as the narrator.

 Pancho Rivera, a 19-year-old Mexican boy, is jailed in Dempseyville, a small southwestern town suffering from drought and heat.
-Pancho is charged with attempted robbery of the general store and assault on the wife of the shopkeeper, Jerry Paul (played by William Shatner).
+Pancho is charged with attempted robbery of the general store and assault on the wife of the shopkeeper, Jerry Paul.
 Paul leads a mob to the jail.
-Rather than defend Pancho from the mob, the sheriff, Harvey Denton (played by Rod Steiger), turns Rivera over to the mob.
+Rather than defend Pancho from the mob, the sheriff, Harvey Denton, turns Rivera over to the mob.
 Pancho is hanged.

 The mob celebrates at the saloon after the lynching.
 Hennify confronts Paul and Denton.
 He asks what the penalty would have been if Rivera had been convicted rather than lynched.
 Hennify is told the penalty would have been five to ten years in prison.

 The next day, Hennify visits Paul's store.
-Hennify observes a mark on the face of Paul's wife, Annamay (played by Fay Spain), and notes that the mark matches the ring on Paul's hand.
+Hennify observes a mark on the face of Paul's wife, Annamay, and notes that the mark matches the ring on Paul's hand.
 After Hennify leaves, Annamay accuses Paul of killing an innocent boy.
 Paul warns her not to damage his good name and throws her to the ground.
 Denton enters the store and confronts Paul with his suspicion that Paul killed Pancho.
 Denton suspects that Annamay was in love with Pancho.

 The town's Mexican residents stop patronizing Paul's store.
 They stand in silent protest outside the store.
 Paul taunts Pancho's brother, Ramon, challenging him to enter the segregated saloon.
 Ramon enters the saloon and strikes Paul three times with a whip.
 Paul stirs up the white patrons by blaming the Mexicans for the town's problems.
 He again leads a mob to the jail, demanding that Ramon be turned over.
 This time, Denton refuses and speaks to the mob.
 Annamay appears and tells the mob that she loved Pancho and that was why Paul killed Pancho.
 Paul and Denton exchange gunfire.
 Denton is wounded, and Paul is killed.

 Denton tells the priest that there is no absolution for him or for the mob.
 He confesses that he led a mob 16 years earlier that killed an elderly man.
 Denton then collapses and dies.
 That night, the drought that has plagued Dempseyville ends as rain begins to fall.
 Hennify writes that the rain came too late, because the town had already turned to dust due to prejudice and violence.

 Cast

-The following performers received screen credit for their performances: